polyphony-chat/docs/SPECIFICATION.md

 communication should always be done via end-to-end encryption, which prevents something like this from happening altogether.

-TODO: Perhaps user clients should periodically ask all the servers they are on for their session tokens and verify that all those sessions actually belong to them.
-Users could then notice

 !!! question "What if server B is malicious and provides a different public identity key for Alice?
 Bob would then succeed in verifying the signature of Alice's message, but the message would not have been signed by Alice."

     TODO: Consider removing chapter 2.3 if no solution can be found.